Web Analytics Made Easy - StatCounter

 What Is a Pinpointer?

 A pinpointer is a miniature, handheld metal detector.
 Its purpose is to home in on and pinpoint metal objects first identified beneath conventional metal detector coils.
-The targets will be pinpointed either on the surface, in a dig hole, or in the pile of soil removed from a dig hole. [continue reading…]

-Joining The Metal Detecting Hobby On A Budget
+Joining the Metal Detecting Hobby on a Budget

-Are you thinking of joining the metal-detecting hobby but find yourself stuck on the sidelines because getting started seems to be too expensive and overly complicated?
 When it comes to buying a detector, do you have the time to research the myriad of competing options, each highly touted and clamoring for your business?
 And what about the numerous, supposedly essential accessories?
 Do you wonder what accessories are truly essential for you, the cash-challenged, aspiring detectorist? [continue reading…]

-How to Snipe for gold—a Primer for Beginners
+How to Snipe for Gold—a Primer for Beginners

 The above photo shows the author standing between two miners who were also sniping along the North Fork of the Yuba River, circa 1979